AndreasKarageorgos/File-Grabber/README.txt

 Add the executable file to a usb and insert it to the computer that you want to copy the files.

-I recomend pyinstaller to create a binary file.
+I recomend pyinstaller to create an executable file.

 ***==> python3 -m pip install pyinstaller <==***